HelgeKeck/vcore-idex/README.md

 ```

 - Post processing script.
-Optional but recommended, it tells klipper if all toolheads are in use or not.
-The file is in this repo.
+Optional but recommended, tells klipper if all toolheads are in use.
 ```ini
 ENTER_YOUR_PATH_TO_PYTHON\python3.exe "ENTER_YOUR_PATH_TO_THE_FILE\postprocessor.py"
 ```